 A State complaint is a written, signed statement of an allegation that a local or State educational agency (e.g., school district or other public agency) has violated a requirement of federal or New York State (NYS) law or regulation relating to the education of students with disabilities.
 If a parent, individual, or organization believes that such a violation has occurred, they may submit a written, signed State complaint to the New York State Education Department (NYSED).
 Upon receipt of a State complaint, the NYSED must determine if the alleged violation occurred and issue a written decision of its findings.

 The New York State Complaint Procedures – Questions and Answers document clarifies the procedures used by the NYSED in the investigation and resolution of State complaints which allege that a school district or public agency has violated a requirement of Part B of the Individuals with Disabilities Education Act (IDEA) or State law or regulation relating to the education of students with disabilities.
 In addition, the NYSED has developed a sample State complaint form that may be used to submit a complaint.
-Although it is not required to use this form, it is recommended to help ensure that the required information is completed.
+Use of the sample State complaint form is optional.
+However, use of this form is recommended to help ensure that the required information is completed.

 The NYSED encourages parents and school districts to use collaborative, nonadversarial means such as mediation to resolve complaints regarding the education of a student with a disability whenever possible.